Why does my Maine Coon meow so much?

 In their view, they’ve waited patiently all day, watching you work, and now it is time that an owner gives them their undivided attention.

 If our Maine Coon wants attention, he will literally look up at us and meow over and over, whilst also headbutting us with kisses, and nipping our socks.

 This non-stop meowing only stops when he gets our full attention.

 Do not forget to just get down on the floor and spend quality time with your Maine Coon each day, even if it’s only for 15 minutes.

 This will build a solid bond between you both, and your Maine Coon is less likely to meow non-stop.

 6. Is It Time To Neuter Your Cat?

 Maine Coons reach sexual maturity between the age of 5-8 months.
-At this stage, owners with Maine Coons that have not be neutered will likely notice the following cat behaviour (source):
+At this stage, owners with Maine Coons that have not been neutered will likely notice the following cat behavior:

 Non-Neutered Female Maine Coon